 Making the Decision to Quit

-Most doctors will tell you to stop using cigarettes and tobacco at least 4 weeks before your surgery.
+Most health care providers will tell you to stop using cigarettes and tobacco at least 4 weeks before your surgery.
 Stretching the time between quitting smoking and your surgery out to at least 10 weeks can decrease your risk for problems even more.
 Like any addiction, quitting tobacco is difficult.
 There are many ways to quit smoking and many resources to help you, such as:

 - Family members, friends, and coworkers may be supportive or encouraging.